jahangirusama6/HR_Analytics_Power_BI/README.md

 # HR_Analytics_Power_BI
-in **350 characters**:  ---  This Power BI dashboard focuses on employee attrition by department.
+This Power BI dashboard focuses on employee attrition by department.
 It highlights where turnover is highest, compares voluntary vs. involuntary exits, and shows trends by role, age, and tenure.
 Interactive filters help HR teams analyze.